xpdAcq/xpdAcq/_sources/quickstart.rst.txt

 This will run the temperature ramping using the device named `cryostream` at temperature 300.0, 320.0 and 340.0.
 The detectors and calibration metdata to use have been defined in the `my_per_step` so we don't need to worry about it when you run the xrun.

-After the plan finsihes, we need to turn the automatic calibration metadata loading on if we would like to change to normal measurements.